itsmeannrie/Final_Project_ACP/README.md

 **Xpense Tracker** is a Python-based financial management application designed to help users effectively track their expenses, set monthly budgets, and monitor spending patterns.
 It integrates user-friendly features like categorizing expenses, generating detailed reports, and alerting users when their spending exceeds budget limits.
 With a focus on financial literacy and empowerment, this project supports individuals in making informed decisions about their finances.

-This project aligns with the **United Nations Sustainable Development Goal (SDG) 1: No Poverty** by encouraging responsible financial management to reduce personal financial distress and promote sustainable economic growth.

 ---

 ## 🛠️ Application of Python Concepts and Libraries